ReactiveMongo/reactivemongo-site/releases/1.0/documentation/tutorial/mongodb-atlas.md

 [Atlas](https://www.mongodb.com/cloud/atlas) is the official cloud MongoDB service (feature complete and up-to-date).

-Once the Atlas account is set up (with a Cluster and Security/users), then the  Command Line tab is accessible.
+Once the Atlas account is set up (with a Cluster and Security/users), then the  connection is accessible.

 <img src="../images/mongodb-atlas1.png" alt="MongoDB Atlas Cluster" class="screenshot" />

-In the shown dialog, the "Connect Your Application" can be selected as method.
+In the shown dialog, the "Connect your Application" can be selected as method.

 <img src="../images/mongodb-atlas2.png" alt="MongoDB Atlas Connection method" class="screenshot" />